Field Notes

 Robuxus is built as a Robux simulation experience.

-It is not affiliated with Roblox Corporation.
 Clarity keeps everything straightforward.

 When websites clearly explain what they are and what they are not: